 4. Identify methods of assessment and determine performance targets.
 To inform improvement efforts, establish measures that will identify strengths and weaknesses among students' (aggregate) achievement of the learning outcome, or a unit's achievement of an operational outcome.
-Best practices encourage the use of multiple measures per outcome in determining success, in which at least one is a direct measure of student learning.
+Best practices encourage the use of multiple measures in determining success, in which at least one is a direct measure of student learning or unit performance.

 For each measure, come to an agreement as a department/unit what the expected performance target is for each associated assessment method.
-In other words, how well do you expect students to perform collectively on the assessment method established.
+In other words, how well do you expect students to perform collectively on the assessment method established or how well you expect the unit to perform.
 Acceptable levels of performance need to be established for aggregate performance on each measure (i.e., not for individual student performance, but for students as a group).
 Targets should strike a balance between ambitious yet attainable.
 It is acceptable if not all targets are met; in fact, unreached outcomes often provide strong direction for program change and renewal.